DFKI-NLP/SMV/README.md

 Note that this can also be done via the `src.search_methods.fastexplain.explain` method and a given config, without the need of changing any code.
-Additionally, if youd like to explain a dataset and save the explanations for later use, we´ve implemented a to_json, that is currently only usable via the `fastexplain.explain` method.
+Additionally, if you'd like to explain a dataset and save the explanations for later use, we´ve implemented a to_json, that is currently usable via the `fastexplain.explain`, via setting the to_json parameter to `True`.

 For further information you can look at the documentation of the `Verbalizer` class or our provided demos